-Michigan House settles with fired Courser, Gamrat aides in whistleblower case
+Michigan House settles with fired Courser, Gamrat aides

 The Michigan House of Representatives reached a settlement with aides to former Reps.
 Todd Courser and Cindy Gamrat who sued on claims the legislators fired them for refusing to help cover up their extramarital affair and alleged misconduct.

 An order issued last week by U.S. District Judge Gordon J. Quist shows plaintiffs Keith Allard and Ben Graham reached a settlement with the House on Monday.
 Quist stipulated dismissal papers must be filed by Nov.
 14.

 Terms of the settlement were not immediately known.
 Allard and Graham were seeking unspecified damages for lost wages and other purported harm.